prometheus-operator/prometheus-operator/Documentation/designs/status-subresource.md

 type PrometheusConditionType string

 const (
-	// Available indicates that enough Prometheus pods are ready to provide the service.
+	// Available indicates the availability of the Prometheus pods providing the service.
 	PrometheusAvailable PrometheusConditionType = "Available"
-	// Degraded indicates that some Prometheus pods don't run as expected.
-	PrometheusDegraded PrometheusConditionType = "Degraded"
 	// Reconciled indicates that the operator has reconciled the state of the underlying resources with the Prometheus object spec.
 	PrometheusReconciled PrometheusConditionType = "Reconciled" )